 During 1992-93, the national minimum legal size (MLS) for blue cod increased from 30 cm to 33 cm for both amateur and commercial fishers, with the exception of BCO 3 and BCO 4 (South East management area).
 However, this was amended to 30 cm in 2008 for BCO 1, in response to a management review of blue cod in the area.
-Additionally, the Marlborough Sounds Area (part of BCO 7) had several MLS amendments between 1993 and 2015 including a closure in the inner sounds followed by a slot limit of 30-35 cm in response to differing management approaches in the Marlborough Sounds.
-In 2014, the Kaikoura Marine Area in BCO 3 was established and the MLS of blue cod in this area was set at 33 cm.
+Additionally, the Marlborough Sounds Area (part of BCO 7) had several MLS amendments between 1993 and 2015, including a closure in the inner sounds followed by a slot limit of 30-35 cm in response to differing management approaches in the Marlborough Sounds.
+In 2014, the Kaikōura Marine Area in BCO 3 was established and the MLS of blue cod in this area was set at 33 cm.
+In 2020 a MLS of 33cm was adopted for all management areas, apart from BCO 1 which remains at 30cm.

-The recreational daily bag limit (DL) has remained unchanged since 1993 in BCO 1, BCO 2, BCO 3 (South East Otago area), BCO 4, BCO 7 (Challenger West and South area), and BCO 10.
-In 2001, the recreational daily bag limit (DL) was reduced to 10 in the North Canterbury area (BCO 3).
-In 2014, the DL was set at 6 in the newly established Kaikoura Marine Area (BCO 3), and the DL was reduced to 20 in Southland and the external waters of the Fiordland marine area (BCO 5).
+In 2001, the recreational daily bag limit (DL) was reduced to 10 fish over the MLS in the North Canterbury area (BCO 3).
+In 2014, the DL was set at 6 in the newly established Kaikōura Marine Area (BCO 3), and the DL was reduced to 20 in Southland and the external waters of the Fiordland marine area (BCO 5).
 Before these changes, the DL in Paterson's Inlet (BCO 5) was reduced from 30 to 15 in 1994.
 In 2005, new commercial and recreational rules were introduced to the internal waters of the Fiordland Marine Area and Doubtful Sound, Thompson's Sound, and Bradshaw Sound were closed to all blue cod fishing for 10 years.
 The closure was lifted in 2015 to recreational blue cod fishing and the new DL within Doubtful Sound was set at 1.
 The DL for the Challenger East area (BCO 7) has reduced five-fold from 10 to 2 since 1993 in response to differing management regimes in the area.
 In 2014, the DL in BCO 8 was reduced from 20 to 10.